zeronetscript/universal_p2p/README.md

 not goals:(at least at beginning)

 1. be a full feature p2p download control client

+considerations:

+magnet provides a universal URI already, but not all p2p use it, and our agent needs different backend for different protocol,

-my first try will based on go-peerflix, it already provides http stream ability. only needs http access parse
+my first try will based on go-peerflix, it already provides http stream ability. only needs http access dispatcher